sandersk/progit/de/01-introduction/01-chapter1.markdown

 <!--The major difference between Git and any other VCS (Subversion and friends included) is the way Git thinks about its data.
 Conceptually, most other systems store information as a list of file-based changes.
 These systems (CVS, Subversion, Perforce, Bazaar, and so on) think of the information they keep as a set of files and the changes made to each file over time, as illustrated in Figure 1-4.-->

 Der Hauptunterschied zwischen Git und anderen Versionskontrollsystemen (auch Subversion und vergleichbaren Systemen) besteht in der Art und Weise wie Git Daten betrachtet.
-Die meisten anderen Systeme speichern Information als eine fortlaufende Liste von Änderungen an Dateien („Diffs).
+Die meisten anderen Systeme speichern Information als eine fortlaufende Liste von Änderungen an Dateien (Diffs).
 Diese Systeme (CVS, Subversion, Perforce, Bazaar usw.) betrachten die Informationen, die sie verwalten, als eine Menge von Dateien und die Änderungen, die über die Zeit hinweg an einzelnen Dateien vorgenommen werden.
 (Siehe Bild 1-4.)

 <!--Figure 1-4.
 Other systems tend to store data as changes to a base version of each file.-->